jadecobra/python_tdd_exercises/source/bonus/learn_directory_relationships.rst

   - I made a mistake or
   - You made a mistake

   To make sure it is my mistake check that you typed the same thing I typed.
-If you still have a different result after that, email jacobitegboje@gmail.com or text or call 1-469-751-7595
+If you still have a different result after you check, email jacobitegboje@gmail.com or text or call 1-469-751-7595

 * commands are given to the computer with space between arguments or options, for example